anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 An abstract overview of the BRSKI-AE protocol can be found at {{BRSKI-AE-overview}}.

-### Pledge - Registrar Discovery
+### Pledge - Registrar Discovery {#discovery}

-Pledges may discover registrars using the basic mechanism specified in {{RFC8995}}, which does not provide information on specific capabilities of registrars.
-This optimistic approach is sufficient in engineered environments where a pledge can simply assume that all registrars discovered this way support the variant of BRSKI-AE with the certificate enrollment protocol it wants to use.
+Discovery as specified in BRSKI {{RFC8995, Section 4}} does not support discovery of registrars with specific enhanced feature sets, such as BRSKI-AE with a certain certificate enrollment protocol needed by certain pledges.

-As a more general solution, the BRSKI discovery mechanism can be extended to provide beforehand to the pledge explicit information on the capabilities of a registrar, such as the certificate enrollment protocol(s) it supports.
+The BRSKI discovery mechanism can be extended to enable a pledge to specify which sort of registrars it needs to discover or to provide explicit information on the capabilities of discovered registrars.
 Defining such an extension is out of scope of this document.
 Future work such as {{I-D.eckert-anima-brski-discovery}} may provide this.
-This may be specifically helpful in non-engineered environments where pledges cannot presume that all registrars have the capabilities they need.

-In the absence of better discovery mechanisms, BRSKI-AE registrars supporting only CMP but not EST SHOULD be configured to allow for RFC 8995 discovery only in engineered environments where only pledges requiring CMP are deployed.
-This prevents them from being discovered by pledges that assume the use of EST.

-In case a pledge that uses RFC 8995 discovery and supports BRSKI-AE with only CMP gets deployed in a non-engineered environment, it might at first discover registrars that do not support CMP (but only EST).
-A possible strategy for the pledge in this case is to cycle through the registrars it discovered until it has found a registrar that it was able to use successfully for CMP-based enrollment.<br>
-To support such a search strategy, CMP capable BRSKI-AE registrars that are configured to allow for RFC 8995 discovery MUST NOT reject a pledge just because the log from the MASA indicates prior vouchers for this pledge from registrars that are not CMP capable.
+In the absence of such a generally applicable solution, BRSKI-AE deployments may use their particular way of doing discovery.
+{{brski-cmp-instance}} defines a minimalist approach that can be used for CMP.

 ### Pledge - Registrar - MASA Voucher Exchange